hexbatch/apple-core/core-docs/step-7-sets/set-overview.md

 When a set has a requirement in its definition, the means only the types and quantity of elements are allowed into the set.
 It can be that the requirement has a minimum of greater than 0 for one or more types.
 This means that elements can only be added via set operations that have that many at the same time

+for more fine-tuning, the set-element has the events run at it when an element is added or removed

 # Allergies and Affinities